 According to a recent study, many patients are reporting changes in smell, taste, and appetite after weight loss surgery.
-CBS News reports that researchers suggest that this could lead patients to lose even more weight.
-The study evaluated 103 British patients who had Roux-en-y gastric bypass surgery.
-This surgical procedure involves surgeons who make the stomach smaller and shorten the small intestine path.
+CBS News reports that researchers suggest that this can actually help patients lose even more weight as they feel less inclined to eat unhealthy foods and excessive amounts of calories and nutrients.

-Participants also experienced changes in the taste of greasy food, pasta, rice, fast food, chocolate, chicken, beef, roast, pork, sausage, lamb and fish.
+Participants also experienced changes in the taste of greasy foods, pasta, rice, fast food, chocolate, chicken, beef, roast, pork, sausage, lamb, and fish.